 Small Groups & Bible Studies

-Several small groups and Bible studies will be meeting online in face-to-face (or webcam to webcam) meeting rooms.
+Several small groups and Bible studies will be meeting online in video conferencing meeting rooms.
 If your group or group leader has requested an online meeting space, you’ll be receiving instructions on how to access these later today.
 If you lead a small group and would like an online meeting space, or would like to learn what our options are, please email Sandra.